Basimba people: Geographic distribution

-The Basimba people exist in Zambia, formerly known as Northern Rhodesia, Zimbabwe, Uganda, Haiti, the DR Congo, and Tanzania.
+The Basimba people exist in Zambia, formerly known as Northern Rhodesia, Zimbabwe, Uganda, Haiti, the DR Congo, Gabon and Tanzania.
 The word "Basimba" or "BaShimba" has several meanings.
-It may designate people of Basimba origin regardless of where they live, e.g., whether they live in urban areas or in the original rural Basimba areas of Mpogo, Sironko, Lupada, Naboa in Budaka District or Butambala District, Mooni, Mbale District in Uganda, Luapula Valley in Zambia or Northern Rhodesia and Kagera Region among the Haya tribe in Bugorora Ward or County of Missenyi District in Tanzania.
+It may designate people of Basimba origin regardless of where they live, e.g., whether they live in urban areas or in the original rural Basimba areas of Mpogo, Sironko, Lupada, Naboa in Budaka District or Butambala District, Mooni, Mbale District in Uganda, Luapula Valley in Zambia or Northern Rhodesia and Kagera Region among the Haya people in Bugorora Ward or County of Missenyi District in Tanzania.
 The original language of the Basimba people is unknown.

 The BaShimba people living in Zambia's Northern Province, among the Lungu and Bemba tribes, speak the language that is most closely related to the Bantu languages, the Lungu and ChiBemba (in Zambia and the DRC), Haya (in Tanzania), and Luganda of the Baganda and Lugwere of the Gwere people (in Uganda).
 In Uganda, Luganda is spoken in the central and eastern parts of the country and has become the most widely spoken language in the Country, although not always as a first language.

 Genealogy

-The history or genealogy of the Basimba (Big Lion) people has given rise to numerous debates among historians as to whether the Basimba people of the Leopard (Ngo) Clan in Uganda came with Kabaka and Kato Kintu in the 14th century or migrated either directly from Mataman Kingdom or the Luapula valley to Uganda.
+The history or genealogy of the Basimba (Big Lion) people has given rise to numerous debates among historians as to whether the Basimba people of the Leopard (Ngo) Clan in Uganda came with Kabaka and Kato Kintu in the 14th century or migrated either directly from the Congo or the Luapula valley to Uganda.

 Some historians, anthropologists, and sociologists, including David William Cohen, Ian George Cunnison, Hans Cory, Mwelwa Chambika Musambachine, Gideon Were, Stephen Kyeyune, Tausir Niane, Mary Douglas, M. Hartnoll, Dr. Schinz, and Fisher A. B., among others, have written books about Basimba people but have not stated the names of the Basimba ancestors who left the Luba people in Congo and migrated to places like Zambia, Zimbabwe, Tanzania, and Uganda.
 Some historians who have written histories of Africa use imprecise narrative documents to make estimates, which must be treated with caution.
 Societies such as the Anthropological Society of London and the Ethnological Society of London have also not yet published physical or cultural aspects of the Basimba people, due to the pronunciation of the name Basimba as Vazimba who migrated from East Africa and settled in Madagascar.
 The Vazimba are kinsmen of the Ba-Simba.